WooCommerce

 Show facet choices for out-of-stock products

-WooCommerce by default shows out-of-stock products in the products listing.
+WooCommerce by default shows out-of-stock products in product listings.
 This is controlled by the global WooCommerce setting “Hide out of stock items from the catalog”, under WooCommerce > Settings > Products > Inventory > Out of stock visibility:

 However, FacetWP does not index out-of-stock products by default.
 You can make FacetWP index them by enabling the “Index out-of-stock products” setting under FacetWP > Settings > Woocommerce.